-- Staff must take into account the circumstances of the incident, age, sex and development of the pupil - The degree of force must be proportional to the seriousness of the situation, behaviour or consequences it is intended to prevent, and always be the minimum force needed - Force could not be justified for a trivial misdemeanour or a situation that could be resolved without it - Everyone has the right to self-defence, provided they do not use a disproportionate degree of force - The use of physical force as a punishment is always unlawful
+- Staff must take into account the circumstances of the incident, age, sex and development of the pupil - The degree of force must be proportional to the seriousness of the situation, behaviour or consequences it is intended to prevent, and always be the minimum force needed - Force could not be justified for a trivial misdemeanour or a situation that could be resolved without it

+- Everyone has the right to self-defence, provided they do not use a disproportionate degree of force - The use of physical force as a punishment is always unlawful

-Positive Physical Intervention (PPI) would only be used in exceptional circumstances and as a very last resort if a pupil's behaviour could not be controlled with other approaches.
-PPI would be used if a child was in severe danger of hurting themselves, hurting others or causing serious damage to property (Appendix 1).
+Restrictive Physical Intervention would only be used in exceptional circumstances and as a very last resort if a pupil's behaviour could not be controlled with other approaches.
+Restrictive interventions would be used if a pupil was in severe danger of hurting themselves, hurting others or causing serious damage to property (Appendix 1).

-Please refer to Positive Handling Policy (Number 71) for further information.
+Please refer to the Restrictive Physical Intervention Policy No.71 for further information.